damouze/SZC-1/README.md

 34 are connected to ground.
 The remaining pins, all even, are defined as USER0-USER15, or in other words, user defined.

+Expansion Connector C contains the extra bus signals provided by the Z80 CPU board with an extended bus (cpu_board_ext_bus).
+It provides 5 new signals: /IOR, /IOW, /MEMR, /MEMW and /INTA.
+These can be used to simplify the designs of future boards.
+In addition they also provide the necessary signals for communication with an Intel 8259 Programmable Interrupt Controller.

 The Power Connector is standardized around the 20-pins ATX power supply connector, but with an IDC header instead of a regular ATX power supply connector.
-The rationale behind this is that power is delivered from the power supply through a power board, which in turn distributes power to all the other boards through the 2x10 pins IDC connector.
+The rationale behind this is that power to the CPU board is is delivered from the power supply through a power board, which in turn distributes power to the CPU board through the aforementioned 2x10 pins IDC connector.

+Power delivery to all other boards is standardized around the old-fashioned floppy connector (TE_171826-4).
+Only +12V and +5V are available. +5VSB (standby power) and 3.3V should be delivered separately, for instance from the power board.

 ## Minimal configuration (top to bottom)